 I will not say there is a ferry more interesting than another because it really depends on what you want to do and where you want to go.

-If you want to make several trips in one day, then the NY Water Taxi will be good thanks to its daily pass (see here).
+If you want to make several trips in one day, then the NY Water Taxi will be OK thanks to its daily pass (see here).

-On the other hand, if you just want to get from point A to point B, the NYC Ferry is perfect!
+On the other hand, the NYC Ferry is perfect if you want to get from point A to point B!

 Whatever happens, now it’s up to you. 🙂